jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Resources:** fruit, wine
 *   **Area:** 720 thousand square miles
 *   **Important NPCs:**
-    *   **King Typhen Maphelius (High Elf)** is the ruling king of Fair Island.
+    *   **King Typhen lin Maphelius (High Elf)** is the ruling king of Fair Island.
 He is a member of the Synomachos conspiracy, and is planning an invasion on the rest of Conliah.

 Fair Island is a massive arid island divided into three regions.
 The Tispus Coast to the west receives winter rainfall which allows for massive orchards.
 The Tipsus Coast is home to the capital of Thesekira, as well as the ancient Magellian capital of Atherita which is still inhabited.
 The Taknis Mountains at the center are sparsely populated grasslands, and the Gastus Coast to the east is a barren, uninhabited desert.
 The High Elf King Typhen resides in Thesekira, and jointly rules Fair Island with the Imperial governor.
 However, he is not loyal to the Yargyez Empire and is part of the Synomachos conspiracy.